Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Managing_transfer_states/KEEP_command.md

 ---
 title: "KEEP - Suspend  transfers"
 linkTitle: "KEEP - Suspending transfers"
 weight: 320
----This topic describes the KEEP command, which is used to <span id="About_the_KEEP_Command"></span>suspend one or all of the send, or one or all of the receive, transfers with selected partners.
+--- This topic describes the KEEP command, which is used to <span id="About_the_KEEP_Command"></span>suspend one or all of the send, or one or all of the receive, transfers with selected partners.